firsttris/plugin.video.sendtokodi/docs/DEVELOPMENT.md

 	"id": 1
 }
 ```
-Note: ydlOpts object will be passed directly to youtube-dl, so you can pass any [options](https://github.com/rg3/youtube-dl#options) that youtube-dl provides.
+Note: ydlOpts object will be passed directly to yt-dlp, so you can pass any [options](https://github.com/yt-dlp/yt-dlp#usage-and-options) that yt-dlp provides.

 ## Call SendToKodi Plugin from Kodi